JustAHuman-xD/VaultHuntersExtraRules/README.md

   - false (default) - no change
 - vaultExtraMaxPlayerLevel (default: value from VaultLevelsConfig) - allows to change max vault level via gamerule.
   - [number] - integer number.
 Allows any value, but going above 100 may require to adjust VaultLevelsConfig json to give XP increment for them.
+- vaultExtraSpiritSpawnLocation (default: default) - allows to change where spirits spawns via gamerule.
+  - DEFAULT - uses vault hunter basic logic: try player bed, if not then try to find a *random* spawn point for player.
+  - PORTAL - if player bed is not available, then use vault portal location.
+  - ALWAYS_PORTAL - always use vault portal location.
+  - WORLD_SPAWN - if player bed is not available, then use world spawn location point.
+  - ALWAYS_WORLD_SPAWN - always use world spawn location point.

 ## Commands
 If `vaultExtraLocalizedGameRules` is set to `true`, you can use the following commands to change the game rules: